Enno Hallek: Artistry

 Hallek had his first solo exhibition in 1963, and his work has been regularly exhibited since.
 He has claimed to be inspired by the rainbows and sunsets he experienced while, as a child, frequently living on his family's fishing trawler.

 During the 1970s and 1980s, he worked on hybrids between sculptures and paintings.
 In 1989, Hallek returned to Estonia for the first time since becoming a refugee, and has since held several exhibitions in his birth country.

-Since 1990, he has worked on a series of paintings called Bärbara solnedgångar (Portable sunsets).
+From 1990, he worked on a series of paintings called Bärbara solnedgångar (Portable Sunsets).
 The paintings consist of two half-circles that have been sawed out of plywood, tied with strings, and had a handle attached to them.
 In late 2008, a series of these works were exhibited at the Moderna Museet in Stockholm.

+Death

+Hallek died on 31 December 2025 in Stockholm, at the age of 94.